-When it comes to the 95 Survivor perks in Dead By Daylight, most of which are unlocked via leveling up or the Shrine of Secrets, there is a very polarizing tier list of viability.
-Some perks have steep learning curves to utilize efficiently, some are best when paired with other perks or items, and some are only useful in extremely specific situations that render them useless.
+When it comes to the many Survivor perks in Dead By Daylight, most of which are unlocked via levelling up or the Shrine of Secrets, there is a very polarising tier list of viability.
+Some perks have steep learning curves to utilise efficiently, some are best when paired with other perks or items, and some are only useful in extremely specific situations that render them useless.

 Fear not, because we've put in the hours and ranked them for you.
-This list is going to narrow down the 95 to the 10 best Survivor perks that are useful in most circumstances throughout a match.
+This list is going to narrow down the ten best Survivor perks that are useful in most circumstances throughout a match.
 For even more on the game, check out our ranking of Dead By Daylight killer perks and survivors, as well as some free codes.

 Spine Chill (All Survivors)

 Spine Chill will always alert you when the Killer is in close proximity and facing your direction, and is invaluable for all types of gameplay styles.
 Working on a generator and it activates?
 That’s your cue to make a getaway.
 Being chased by the Killer and notice that he’s still facing you?
 Perfect time to throw down a palette.
 It’s a perk with many potential uses.

 Iron Will (Jake Park)

 Iron Will, like Empathy, is another perk that has no cool-down and can inevitably be counted on many times throughout a single match.
 Iron Will can completely silence the grunts and noises of pain that a Survivor makes while in the injured state.
 When struck by the Killer, one of the main ways that Survivors are tracked when running away is by the noises that they make, so canceling out that noise makes the odds of a getaway much greater.

 For The People (Zarina Kassir)

 While For The People requires a bit more of a specific circumstance to use, its payoff can be extremely beneficial.
 Go into a match equipped with this perk and a med-kit, and it enables you to instantly heal a fellow Survivor one full health state by sacrificing the med-kit.
 This means that you can still use most of the med-kit on yourself or others throughout the match, but to make sure that there’s still a little bit more charges on it to use the perk.

 Lithe (Feng Min)

 Similar to Dead Hard, Lithe is a great tool to have in your Survivor arsenal for when you’re being chased by the Killer.
 Lithe grants a sprint bonus after performing a vault, which can be especially handy for quickly finding a hiding spot upon exiting/entering a building.
 This can be especially useful when paired with Iron Will, as it enables you to quickly be gone without a trace (aside from scratch marks).

 Prove Thyself (Dwight Fairfield)

 It generally pays off to stick with at least one other Survivor in order to tackle objectives, and Prove Thyself is a great, passive addition to those moments.
 Prove Thyself grants a repair speed bonus to every Survivor that is nearby.
 It has no cool-down, so it can be used many times throughout a match for gen-rushing (quickly repairing as many generators as possible as a group).

 Blast Mine (Jill Valentine)

-One of the newest and most unique perks, Blast Mine is an effective way at countering a Killer that is aggressively watching/damaging generators.
+One of the newest and most unique perks, Blast Mine, is an effective way at countering a Killer that is aggressively watching/damaging generators.
 After repairing generators for a total of 66%, it enables you to install a trap that blinds the Killer when they come back to the generator and try to damage it.
 This can allow for a getaway if you’re hiding nearby, or a way to fight back against a Killer that is persistently damaging the same generator.

 Decisive Strike (Laurie Strode)